 - Shark Feed: 12:45 pm (Mon, Wed, Fri), $99 per person (ages 13 and up)

-Yes!
-In fact, the Shark Reef Aquarium is the only AZA-accredited facility in Nevada.
-So you can have confidence knowing that the animals here are getting the very best care possible.
+This Las Vegas aquarium is the only AZA-accredited facility in Nevada.
+So you can have confidence knowing that the animals are getting the best care possible.

 Are There Souvenirs?

-Upon exiting Shark Reef, you’ll enter the aquarium’s gift shop.
+Upon exiting the experience, you’ll enter the gift shop.
 There are tons of fun souvenirs like t-shirts, hats, stuffed animals, and even home decor.

-Also, before you enter the aquarium, you’ll have the opportunity to get your photo taken in front of a green screen.
+Also, before you enter, you’ll have the opportunity to get your photo taken in front of a green screen.
 Then, after you’re done with the tour, you can stop by the photo pickup booth and see your pictures.

 There are some silly photo backdrops, too – like getting eaten by a shark!
-Prices usually start at $29 for one photo.
+Prices usually start at about $30 for one photo.

-When you first enter Shark Reef, you’ll be on the jungle side of the aquarium with the reptiles.
-In this area, it’s warm and humid!
-So if you’re coming during the wintertime, you’ll want to take off your coat here.
+When you first enter the attraction, you’ll be on the jungle side with the reptiles.
+In this area, it’s warm and humid.
+So if you’re coming during the wintertime, you may need to take off your coat here.

-As you make your way into the “sea,” it’ll cool off some, but I wouldn’t say it’s cold.
+As you make your way into the tank, it’ll cool off some, but I wouldn’t say it’s cold.
 So you shouldn’t need to bring an extra jacket or sweatshirt with you.

 SHARK REEF LAS VEGAS